 The Government of India has constituted the 8th Central Pay Commission (CPC).
 The commission will review and revise the salaries, pensions, and service conditions of the government employees and pensioners.
 The government notified its Terms of Reference (ToR) on 3rd November 2025.
-They have confirmed that pension revision is part of the notified Terms of Reference, meaning the commission will review pensions as well.
+They have confirmed that pension revision is part of the notified Terms of Reference, meaning the commission will also review pensions.

 The government has made some changes to the 7th Pay Commission framework.
 The changes include:

-There are still some uncertainties around its implementation, including the 8th Pay Commission implementation date.
+There are still some uncertainties surrounding its implementation, including the date of the 8th Pay Commission’s implementation.
 The things which are still unclear are:

-• The exact cost and budget allocation (funding) still remain uncertain.
+- The exact cost and budget allocation (funding) remain uncertain.

 What is the Government’s Stance on the 8th Pay Commission?